thehydroimpulse/nanomsg.rs/README.md

 Status:
 -------
-We have completed the wrapping of the client and server examples in nanocli.rs and nanoserv.rs in idiomatic Rust safe API layer.
+We have completed the wrapping of the client and server examples in nanocli.rs and nanoserv.rs in an idiomatic-Rust API layer.
 All unsafe blocks are encapsulated within the nanomsg.rs API, and consumers of the API should not need to use unsafe blocks at all.